 The main pitfall of this sort of budgeting is that every budgeting item becomes the direct result of whether it generates profits or not.
 For example, if the human resources department doesn’t generate much profit for the last few years (since cost centres need more time to generate profits), it will get less funding for the next year.

-There are few reasons for which this budgeting works well.
+There are a few reasons for which this budgeting works well.
 They are –

 - It is based on decisions over routine: In traditional budgeting, most of the activities are routine.
-But in zero based budgeting, decision triumphs over routine.
-In zero based budgeting, things are questioned, approaches are analysed, and things are redone.
+But in zero-based budgeting, decision triumphs over routine, things are questioned, approaches are analyzed, and things are redone.
 As a result, there’s no room for habituation or wastage of time, money, effort.
 And the management also feels more in control because decision matters more than routine in this budgeting.

-- Profit centre: This budgeting prioritizes profits over expenses.
+- Profit center: This budgeting prioritizes profits over expenses.
 That’s why the departments or units which generate direct or indirect profits are given preference.
-As a result, businesses are able to get the funding to generate more revenues and profits.
+As a result, businesses are able to get funding to generate more revenues and profits.

-- It’s situational: Zero based budgeting doesn’t encourage the practitioner to follow any rules/regulations.
+- It’s situational: It doesn’t encourage the practitioner to follow any rules/regulations.
 It is done with an end in mind and for achieving a purpose, i.e. maximizing the wealth of a business.

-There are couple of demerits which we should point out –
+There are a couple of demerits which we should point out –

-- Too complex: Zero based budgeting needs detailed attention and analysis.
+- Too complex: It needs detailed attention and analysis.
 That’s why it’s become a complex job for managers.
 However, at the end of the day, this method pays off.

-This has been a guide to what is Zero Based Budgeting, its concepts with examples.
-Here we also discuss advantages and disadvantages of zero based budgeting.
+This has been a guide to what is Zero-Based Budgeting, its concepts with examples.
+Here we also discuss the advantages and disadvantages of zero-based budgeting.
 You may have a look at the following articles to learn more about Budgeting –